AliceCryerWork/libfreenect2pclgrabber/README.md

 libfreenect2pclgrabber
 ======================

+Conversion of Giacomo Dabisias ROS1 grabber to ROS2 **colcon build** the folder then **ros2 run kinect2grabber test_ros**

+If using rviz2 to visalize, remember to run the following in a separate tab:
+**ros2 run tf2_ros static_transform_publisher "0" "0" "0" "0" "0" "0" "map" "kinect2"**

 A grabber for the kinect2 which returns images and Point Clouds.
 There is the support for multiple kinects and a ROS interface.